Heirophant/MKCorp/Readme.md

 password: tryhackme
 ```

-After that you should be able to access our webserver on your web browser by using it's private IP.
+After that you should be able to access the webserver on your web browser by using it's private IP.